avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 * Enter the Fingerprint calculated in the "Device Configuration" step into the Thumbprint field.
 * Click Save and press the Reset button.

-## Setting up the WIFI.CFG file.
+## Configuration
+To configure the WiFi Credentials and IoTConnect Account environment information, you will need to edit two file located on the USB Mass Storage Device

+### Configure the WiFi Credentials
-* The WIFI.CFG file is located on the MSD.
+* The WiFi Credentials are configred in the WIFI.CFG file located on the MSD.
 Open the file in a text editor and input the WiFi credentials using one of the following templates per the network configuration:
    - Open Unsecured Network (no password protection)
         ```bash